exyte/ScalingHeaderScrollView/README.md

 ## Examples

-To try ScalingHeaderView examples:
+To try ScalingHeaderScrollView examples:
 - Clone the repo `https://github.com/exyte/ScalingHeaderScrollView.git`
-- Open terminal and run `cd <ScalingHeaderViewRepo>/Example/`
+- Open terminal and run `cd <ScalingHeaderScrollViewRepo>/Example/`
 - Run `pod install` to install all dependencies
 - Run open `Example.xcworkspace/` to open project in the Xcode
 - Try it!